 The student should read the instructions on the Form I-515 carefully and mail it to the address listed on the form.
 If the student does not provide the required documentation within 30 days, he or she must leave the country.

-When there is evidence that the student entered the U.S. but failed to report to school by the program start date, the student is considered Out of Status and the student’s SEVIS record is terminated.
+When there is evidence that the student entered the U.S., but failed to report to school by the program start date, the student is considered Out of Status and the student’s SEVIS record is terminated.

-When a student is unable to enter the U.S. and fails to contact the school to request a deferral of the program start date and misses the program, the student must obtain a new I-20 form.
+When a student is unable to enter the U.S., and fails to contact the school to request a deferral of the program start date and misses the program, the student must obtain a new I-20 form.

-When a student enters the U.S. but does not report or enroll in a full course of study, the student record will be terminated within 30 days of the program start date.
+When a student enters the U.S., but does not report or enroll in a full course of study, the student record will be terminated within 30 days of the program start date.

 BASIC INFORMATION